umutcamliyurt/Lethean/README.md

 **Why the salt matters:** the salt itself doesn't need to be secret, but without it, the same password won't produce the same `masterKey`.
 So if two people happen to pick the same password, their vaults still end up completely unrelated, different salt, different keys.

-**Why this resists brute-forcing:** because `vaultId` only exists after the Argon2id step, someone who steals the server's data can't shortcut anything.
-Every single password guess still has to pay the full Argon2id cost, there's no faster path in.

 ## Duress Code

 Think of the duress code as a second, secret password that opens a decoy vault instead of the real one, and silently destroys the real one in the process.